Piper to the Sovereign: History

 The first Piper to the Sovereign was Angus MacKay, a noted collector and publisher of piobaireachd.
-Every subsequent piper has been a serving non-commissioned officer and experienced Pipe Major from a Scottish regiment or an Irish Regiment.
+Every subsequent piper has been a serving non-commissioned officer and experienced pipe major (PM) from a Scottish regiment or an Irish Regiment.
 While the Piper is a member of the Royal Household, he retains his military rank for the duration of the secondment.